ayaka-notes/overleaf/texlive/README.md

 # Overleaf Texlive

-> Attention!
-This image doesn't contain any sharelatex component.
+> ⚠️ ⚠️ ⚠️ Attention!
 >
+> This Docker Image **doesn't contain** any sharelatex component.
+>
-> If you want to use Sharelatex CE with inner texlive, refer to [Overleaf official](github.com/overleaf/overleaf) to find more tutorials.
+> If you want to use Sharelatex CE with inner contained texlive, refer to [Overleaf official](github.com/overleaf/overleaf) to find more tutorials.

 This folder includes Texlive images Dockerfile for Overleaf.
 You can also use it for your personal Tex-Writing, or mount it to your sharelatex container.

 ## TeXLive Version